Vox AC30: coloured covers

 Mid 1964.
 Dark brown with white cursive VOX logo.
 A set of AC50 mark 1 covers survives in this colour.

-Late 1964 / early 1965.
+Later 1964 / early 1965.

 ORANGE

-Late 1964.
+Later 1964.
 Serial number 14317T.

-Different from above - no leather surrounds to the handles and no piping.
+Probably a good deal earlier than the example above - no leather surrounds to the handles and no piping.
 Probably for an AC15, but could be from an AC30.

 BLACK